Kunsthaus Göttingen: Architecture

-The completed, externally three-story Kunsthaus is based on historic Göttingen half-timbered houses in its closed construction, the building cubature, the gable roof as a roof form, and the floors that project twice toward the top.
+The completed, externally three-story Kunsthaus is based on historic Göttingen's half-timbered houses in its closed construction, the building cubature, the gable roof as a roof form, and the floors that project twice toward the top.
 The linear structure of the horizontal modeling plaster is intended to be reminiscent of "stacked papers".

 The courtyard measures around 1,300 square meters.
 On the south side of the inner courtyard lies the "House of Words" pavilion, which opened shortly after the Kunsthaus in the summer of 2021.
 Inside is the installation Poet Singing (The Flowering Sheets) by the American artist Jim Dine - donated to the city of Göttingen by the artist.